 The extinction crisis looks apocalyptic — but there are solutions

+The extinction crisis looks apocalyptic — but there are solutions.
 This spring, a UN study put a startling number to the ongoing extinction crisis: 1 million species gone if current trends continue.
 The stunning prediction revealed how much humanity stands to lose in the so-called 6th mass extinction.
 But the report offered hope, too: If we think and act big, humanity has the tools to avert catastrophe.

 By reigning in overconsumption, enacting sustainable practices on farms and in the oceans, slowing population growth, seriously tackling climate change, and adopting other approaches, humanity can save millions of species — and ourselves.